Tuesday, December 17, 2013

 Now's the time to discuss your debts - how much you owe and why.
 Whether you owe $25,000 in student loans or $2,000 in credit card debt, you owe it to your partner and impending marriage to let them know what your financial obligations are, because once you're married, your financial obligations will be shared by both of you.

 This conversation is also the perfect opening for discussing your credit history and credit score.
-Again, your financial endeavors will affect both of you, and the decisions you make together -- such as purchasing a car or a house -- so it's important that you are both aware of finances and credit scores.
+Again, your financial endeavors will affect both of you, and the decisions you make together -- such as purchasing a car or a house -- so you must be both aware of finances and credit scores.

 Plan For The Past -- And The Future

-Discuss how any current or potential family situations, such as an ailing parent, might affect your lives.
-Elderly or ailing parents might not the financial ability to provide for themselves in the long-term, which will put you and your spouse in the position of having to help them.
+Discuss how any current or potential family situations, such as an ailing parent, might affect your life.
+Elderly or ailing parents might not have the financial ability to provide for themselves in the long term, which will put you and your spouse in the position of having to help them.
 Also, talk about having children, and that financial impact.
 From health insurance to elementary school field trips to college tuition, children never stop costing money, so now's a good time to talk about potential plans for them.

 Combine Finances